pauldreik/lemac/README.md

 ## Apple
 The code works on apple with xcode and current hardware (apple silicon).
 Apple M1 and M3 have been tested successfully.
+No tests have been made with the older apple x86 platforms (if you have tested this, please report how it went!).

 ## Windows
-amd64 is supported, arm64 is planned.
+Both amd64 and arm64 are supported.
+On arm64, there is currently no runtime check for hardware support, it is hard coded to always on.

 # Usage